giampaolo/psutil/docs/api.rst

 .. function:: net_if_addrs()

-  Return a dictionary mapping each :term:`NIC` to a list of named tuples representing its addresses.
-Multiple addresses of the same family can exist per interface.
-Each named tuple includes 5 fields (addresses may be ``None``):
+  Return a dict mapping each :term:`NIC` to its addresses.
+Interfaces may have multiple addresses per family.
+Each entry includes 5 fields (addresses may be ``None``):

   - :field:`family`: the address family, either :data:`socket.AF_INET` (IPv4),
     :data:`socket.AF_INET6` (IPv6), :data:`socket.AF_UNSPEC` (a virtual or
     unconfigured NIC), or :data:`AF_LINK` (a MAC address).
-  - :field:`address`: the primary NIC address
+  - :field:`address`: the primary NIC address.
-  - :field:`netmask`: the netmask address
+  - :field:`netmask`: the netmask address.
-  - :field:`broadcast`: the broadcast address; always ``None`` on Windows
+  - :field:`broadcast`: the broadcast address; always ``None`` on Windows.
-  - :field:`ptp`: a "point to point" address (typically a VPN); always ``None`` on Windows
+  - :field:`ptp`: a "point to point" address (typically a VPN); always ``None`` on Windows.

   .. code-block:: pycon